pipedude/evi-run/README.md

 ## 📊 Monitoring & Analytics

-evi.run includes comprehensive tracing and analytics capabilities through the OpenAI Agents SDK.
+evi-run includes comprehensive tracing and analytics capabilities through the OpenAI Agents SDK.
 The system automatically tracks all agent operations and provides detailed insights into performance and usage.

 ### 🔍 Built-in Tracing